rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ### Providing New Names with the `as` Keyword

-There’s another solution to the problem of bringing two types of the same name into the same scope with `use`: after the path, we can specify `as` and a new local name, or _alias_, for the type.
+There’s another solution to the problem of bringing two types of the same name into the same scope with `use`: After the path, we can specify `as` and a new local name, or _alias_, for the type.
 Listing 7-16 shows another way to write the code in Listing 7-15 by renaming one of the two `Result` types using `as`.